Επεξεργασία

 However, you might sometimes need to copy a value into a variable or method parameter of another type.
 For example, you might have an integer variable that you need to pass to a method whose parameter is typed as double.
 Or you might need to assign a class variable to a variable of an interface type.
 These kinds of operations are called type conversions.
 In C#, you can perform the following kinds of conversions:

 • Implicit conversions: No special syntax is required because the conversion always succeeds and no data is lost.
-Examples include conversions from smaller to larger integral types, and conversions from derived classes to base classes.
+Examples include conversions from smaller to larger integral types, conversions from derived classes to base classes, and span conversions.

 • Explicit conversions (casts): Explicit conversions require a cast expression.
 Casting is required when information might be lost in the conversion, or when the conversion might not succeed for other reasons.
 Typical examples include numeric conversion to a type that has less precision or a smaller range, and conversion of a base-class instance to a derived class.